microsoft/bedrock/README.md

 The easiest way to try Bedrock is to start with our [azure-simple](https://github.com/Microsoft/bedrock/tree/master/cluster/environments/azure-simple) deployment template or with [minikube](https://github.com/Microsoft/bedrock/tree/master/cluster/environments/minikube) to try it locally.

+## Community

+[Please join us on Slack](https://publicslack.com/slacks/https-bedrockco-slack-com/invites/new) for discussion and/or questions.

 ## Contributing

 We do not claim to have all the answers and would greatly appreciate your ideas and pull requests.